Ompragash/Hands-On-Ansible/README.md

 * Modules are language independent and idempotent(Avoid changes to system unless needed).
 * There are three types of Ansible modules they are Core, Extras, and Custom modules
   * Core and Extras modules are always available.
 Ansible looks for custom modules on the control node in directories defined by the $ANSIBLE_LIBRARY environment variable.
+  #### Running ad hoc commands
+ * To execute an ad hoc command, administrators need to execute the ansible command using the following syntax:

+    $ ansible host-pattern -m module [-a 'module argument'] [-i inventory]

+### 3. Ansible Configuration File
+* Simply Configuration file modifies the behaviour of ansible.
+*